 When the correspondence has covered all the necessities, details of the order are transferred into an invoice or, if payment has been made swiftly, a receipt.
-This document will feature the order and delivery dates, the client’s name and sometimes their email or phone number, the recipient’s name/s and address, our contact details, the service and price of the item/s ordered and delivery charge, a message to go on the card (optional), and our bank account for payment, or clarification of the alternative payment arrangement, or acknowledgement that payment has been made.
+This document will feature the order and delivery dates, the client’s name and sometimes their email address, the recipient’s name/s and address, our contact details, the service and price of the item/s ordered and delivery charge, a message to go on the card (optional), and our bank account for payment, or clarification of the alternative payment arrangement, or acknowledgement that payment has been made.
 This document will be messaged, emailed or physically presented to the client.
 We will usually confirm when payment has been received.

 We reserve the right to refuse or cancel an order, or limit payment options.
 Your order may not be delivered if your invoice has not been paid in advance, so any difficulty in paying should be communicated to avoid disappointment… unless we have made other arrangements, or are on such fine friendly terms that neither we or you are much concerned about a late payment.

 Bank Transfer – our preferred method as it avoids transaction fees – account details will be on your invoice.

 Cash – in advance, on delivery, or upon collection.

 Debit/Credit Cards & NFC Mobile Payments – Visa, V. PAY, Mastercard, Maestro, American Express, Discover, Diners Club, Union Pay, Google Pay, and Apple Pay.
 Using a SumUp card reader, we can take chip & PIN or contactless payments in person.
 We will not ask you to read out your plastic numbers over the phone, and you must certainly not email these to us – if you do, we will permanently delete them.

 Payment Link – sent by text or email for you to securely type in your bank card details.